blas-lapack-rs/blas/README.md

 assert_eq!(&c, &vec![40.0, 90.0, 50.0, 100.0, 50.0, 120.0, 60.0, 130.0]);
 ```

-## Contributing
+## Contribution

-1. Fork the project.
+Your contribution is highly appreciated.
+Do not hesitate to open an issue or a
-2. Implement your idea.
+pull request.
+Note that any contribution submitted for inclusion in the project
-3. Open a pull request.
+will be licensed according to the terms given in [LICENSE.md](LICENSE.md).

 [1]: http://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms